AdobeDocs/commerce-merchant-services.en/help/store-fulfillment/test-and-deploy.md

 - Alternate pickup contact—Verify the workflow for adding an [!UICONTROL Alternate Pickup Contact] and selecting a [!UICONTROL Preferred Contact] on Store Pickup orders.

-- Check-in form–Verify the workflow for submitting a check-in request for Store pickup orders.
+- Check-in form—Verify the workflow for submitting a check-in request for Store pickup orders.

 **Functional areas:** Cart Checkout, Check-In Form for store pickup orders</br>
 **Role:** Admin, Customer, Store Associate</br>